S. W. Moore teaches spoken English, business English and U.S. history at Datong University in China. He writes articles on various topics.

-In order to fully understand the rise of apartheid (Afrikaans: apartness) and its ensuing polices, it is necessary that the history of South Africa prior to 1948 first be comprehended.
+To fully understand the rise of apartheid (Afrikaans: apartness) and the ensuing policies, it is necessary to understand the history of South Africa prior to 1948.
 For many years this area, once known as the Boer Republic, had long been ruled by whites who had come from Europe.
 Up until 1899, this area was ruled by Afrikaans-speaking Dutch settlers.
 When the British Empire invaded in 1899, the Boer republic consisted of two independent states: the South African Republic, and the Orange Free State.

 Defense Minister Smuts was a member of the United Party.
 In 1948 his party was defeated by the Reunited National Party (RNP) headed by Protestant cleric Daniel Malan, who ran on a policy of apartheid.
 The RNP joined forces with the Afrikaner Party and later merged to form the National Party (NP).
-Malan became the prime minister, and thus was started the era of apartheid.
+Malan became the prime minister and thus began the era of apartheid.

 Apartheid and the Separation of the Races